scan-lan/Group-Project/use-cases/use-case-1.3.md

 ## MAIN SUCCESS SCENARIO

-1. The organisation requests information on all countries in a continent organised from largest to smallest.
+1. The organisation requests information on all countries in a region organised from largest to smallest.
-2. System user captures the name of the continent to get the population information for.
+2. System user captures the name of the region to get the population information for.
-3. System user extracts population information of all countries in a continent ordered largest to smallest by population.
+3. System user extracts population information of all countries in a region ordered largest to smallest by population.
 4. System user provides report to the organisation.

 ## EXTENSIONS

-N/A
+3. **Continent does not exist**:
+    1. System user informs the organisation that no such continent exists

 ## SUB-VARIATIONS